huangk3/mcit_590_final_project/README.md

 (3)	Select Libraries

-(4)	Add Library from Eclipse Libraries, this was competed during Jchart and JCommon installation.
+(4)	Add Library from Eclipse Libraries, this was completed during Jchart and JCommon installation.